iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

  41M .
 ```

+> Note that `ls -i` prints the index number of each file and content in
+> directory.
+Index number for `data/Posts.xml.zip` and `.dvc/cache/ec` remained
+> same i.e. `78483929`.
+>
+> Index number is same for both because `.dvc/cache/ec` is a directory and it
+> contains a file `88519f8465218abb23ce0e0e8b1384` which has same inode as
+> `data/Posts.xml.zip` .

 ## Running commands

 Once data source files are in the workspace you can start processing the data